vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

 ## Requirements and prerequisites

-You can download the [Power BI sheet we're using](/assets/2024-09-07/SalesReport.pbix).
-It's just a demonstration board based on sales transactions, showing charts and tables along with some filters.
+The Power BI sheet we're using is just a demo board based on sales transactions, showing charts and tables along with some filters.
+You can download the [Power BI sheet](/assets/2024-09-07/SalesReport.pbix).

 To integrate this PBI report into Peakboard, follow these steps:
 1. Upload the report to the Microsoft Fabric Portal.